Host32/No-Reload-Prototype/README.md

     NR.prompt.show("ERROR");
   });

-  // create a new state
+  // create a new route
-  NR.registerState('home', function(response){
+  NR.registerRoute('home', function(response){
-    // when this state has be loaded, an ajax request will be sent to the server
+    // when this route has be loaded, an ajax request will be sent to the server
     // the response object is the server response

     // compile( 'target element', 'template name', 'template data' ) NR.template.compile($('body'), 'home', response);
   });

-  // set home as our initial state NR.setInitialState('home');
+  // set home as our initial route NR.setInitialRoute('home');

-  // load the initial state
+  // load the initial Route
-  NR.loadState();
+  NR.load();

   // bind loadstate on hash change
   $(window).on('hashchange', function() {
     var name = location.hash.replace( /^#/, '' );
-    NR.loadState(name);
+    NR.load(name);
   });
 })(jQuery, NoReload);